AriFordsham/GHCWiki/building/architecture/idiom/phase-ordering.md

 - Phase 0

   - Includes: `package-data.mk` files for things built by the bootstrapping compiler.
   - Builds: the dependency files for `hsc2hs` and `genprimopcode`.
-We need to do this now, as `hsc2hs` needs to be buildable in phase 1's includes (so that we can make the `hpc` library's `.hs` source files, which in turn is necessary for making its dependency files), and `genprimopcode` needs to be buildable in phase 1's includes (so that we can make the `primop-*.hs-incl` files, which are sources for the stage1 compiler library, and thus necessary for making its dependency files).
+We need to do this now, as `hsc2hs` needs to be buildable in phase 1's includes (so that we can make the `hpc` library's `.hs` source files, which in turn are necessary for making its dependency files), and `genprimopcode` needs to be buildable in phase 1's includes (so that we can make the `primop-*.hs-incl` files, which are sources for the stage1 compiler library, and thus necessary for making its dependency files).
 - Phase 1

   - Includes: dependency files for things built by the bootstrapping compiler.